AP Government & Politics

 Course Description

-AP Government and Politics is a yearlong course that braids together the course content, concepts, and skills practiced in both the AP's U.S. Government and Politics course and the Comparative Government and Politics course.
-Participation in both the U.S. and Comparative AP Exams in May is required.
-Students will analyze the political systems of the United States and six other countries: Britain, China, Russia, Mexico, Nigeria, and Iran.
-The course will familiarize students with the theoretical frameworks of political science and civics education, including topics such as liberty and order, distribution and balance of power, roles and responsibilities of citizens and authority, and social and political change.
+AP Government and Politics is a yearlong course that braids together the course content, concepts, and skills practiced in both the AP U.S. Government and Politics course and the AP Comparative Government and Politics course.
+The course, therefore, results in two separate AP exams, and participation in both the U.S. and Comparative AP exams in May is expected.
+Students will analyze the political institutions and systems of the United States and six other case-study countries: China, Iran, Mexico, Nigeria, Russia, and the United Kingdom, representing a range of authoritarian to liberal democratic regimes.
+The course will familiarize students with the theoretical frameworks of political science and civics education, including topics such as how best to balance liberty and order, sources of power and authority, the roles and responsibilities of citizens, the impacts of globalization, and the economic and social development of states.
+Many students credit the course with preparing them for future studies in public policy, law, and international relations.

 Learning Outcomes